dhs-gov/sentopic-azure/README.md

     "runtimeStatus": "Completed",
     "input":
         [
-            "Having to report to work without being provided PPE."
+            "Having to report to work without being provided PPE.", "Teleworking at home.",
-            ,
-            "Teleworking at home."
-            ,
             "Things are good.
-Im ready to do the mission."
+Im ready to do the mission.", ...
-            ,
-            ...
-        ]
-        ,
+        ],
     "output":
         [
             {